 A Single Mind Out of a Thousand Brains

-I just finished reading A Thousand Brains (autumn 2021).
-It had to be read word for word for I have never seen the likes of it.
-Jeff Hawkins is perhaps approximating the smartest physicist ever, say a regular David Deutsch—although he's a neuroscientist not a actual physcist.
-He writes about his research into the inner universe of the mind for ordinary folks like me.
-I heard of the book from Richard Dawkins.
-Psst, Hawkins doesn’t use the word mind and that’s alright, I’ll adjust for that below, for there is a logical explanation for human agency, learning beyond your grade, being maximally self-aware and employing free-will over time in the context of the theory of consciousness supported by the 1000 brain supposition without contradicting or falsifying the overall hypothesis, which I believe to be a correct one.
+Reading A Thousand Brains, word for word as it were, has led me to write about human agency.
+Jeff Hawkins is a neuroscientist and he writes about his research into the inner universe of the mind.
+I heard of the book from Richard Dawkins’ Books Do Furnish a Life.
+Mind you, Hawkins doesn’t use the word mind and I will adjust for that below.
+A logical explanation exists for human agency, learning beyond your grade, being maximally self-aware and employing “earned” free-will over time in the context of the theory of consciousness supported by the 1000 brain supposition without contradicting or falsifying the overall hypothesis, which I believe to be a correct one.

 The neocortex (the new part of the brain) is where we create and store knowledge.
-The adult human brain contains about 85 billion neurons (“the cells responsible for receiving sensory input from the external world, for sending motor commands to our muscles, and for transforming and relaying the electrical signals at every step in between”—Wikipedia), 125 trillion synapses (“a junction between two nerve cells, consisting of a minute gap across which impulses pass by diffusion of a neurotransmitter”—Wikipedia) and 150,000 cortical columns which help create a massive simulation-apparatus subjectively mirroring the objective world outside our brain—summarizing Hawkins.
+The adult human brain contains about 85 billion neurons “the cells responsible for receiving sensory input from the external world, for sending motor commands to our muscles, and for transforming and relaying the electrical signals at every step in between,” 125 trillion synapses (“a junction between two nerve cells, consisting of a minute gap across which impulses pass by diffusion of a neurotransmitter,” and 150,000 cortical columns (which help create a massive simulation-apparatus subjectively mirroring the objective world outside our brain, —summarizing Hawkins).
 The columns, looked at as learning-modeling modules-biomechanisms, build hundreds of thousands of map-like reference frames (the act of thinking is analogous to movement inside an actual place wherever the brain is mapping-out a model as it comes into new territory of whatever it is learning).
 Picture by analogy ‘thinking as movement’: “The neocortex has many models of any particular object.
 The models are in different columns.
-They are not identical, but complementary”— A Thousand Brains—“we now understand that most of the cells in your neocortex are dedicated to creating and manipulating reference frames, which the brain uses to plan and think.”
+They are not identical, but complementary.”— A Thousand Brains— “We now understand that most of the cells in your neocortex are dedicated to creating and manipulating reference frames, which the brain uses to plan and think.”

 I’ll meet you there.”